nmartin198/pyHS2MF6/docs/html/_sources/installation.rst.txt

     * See :ref:`install_dlls`

-5. Configure firewall to allow for message passing between the three independent processes used in a coupled mode simulation.
+5. Configure the firewall to allow for message passing between the three independent processes used in a coupled mode simulation.

     * `Open firewall ports <https://www.tomshardware.com/news/how-to-open-firewall-ports-in-windows-10,36451.html>`_

-    * There are three ports that need to be opened.
+    * There are three firewall ports that need to be opened.
 One port for each message passing queue.

         1. To HSPF queue